 This is where it’s up to you, as a manager, to create a safe, healthy environment for effective communication.
 One way to do that is to “assign” specific media or channels for specific types of communication.
 This could include in-person or online communication.

-For example, constructive criticism or feedback should take place in-person and privately.
+For example, constructive criticism or feedback should take place in person and privately.
 Instead of sending random emails or criticizing employees during team-wide meetings, consider scheduling one-on-one feedback sessions every quarter.
-This reassures your employees that hard conversations will remain private, and it also builds trust by showing your employees that you respect them enough to speak in-person.
+This reassures your employees that hard conversations will remain private, and it also builds trust by showing your employees that you respect them enough to speak in person.

 Here are some other types of communication that might need their own medium or channel.

 - Collaboration or Project Updates

 - Strategies or Processes for Cross-Team Collaboration

 - Concerns or Questions